awsdocs/aws-dynamodb-encryption-docs/doc_source/python-using.md

 ## Attribute actions in Python<a name="python-attribute-actions"></a>

 [Attribute actions](concepts.md#attribute-actions) tell the item encryptor which actions to perform on each attribute of the item\.
-To specify attribute actions in Python, you create an `AttributeActions` object with a default action and any exceptions for particular attributes\.
+To specify attribute actions in Python, create an `AttributeActions` object with a default action and any exceptions for particular attributes\.
 The valid values are defined in the `CryptoAction` enumerated type\.

 ```
 DO_NOTHING = 0